newchuyalong/libgdx-learning/Bundling-a-JRE.md

 The solution is to bundle a JRE with your app.
 This way you know exactly what users will be running and users will have fewer problems and they will not have to install a JVM.

-This however will come at the expense of about 23-30mb bigger download sizes per platform.**
+This however will come at the expense of about 23-30mb bigger download sizes per platform.
+This may improve when the modularity of the runtime improves, with JRE 9 (slated for march 2017 [countdown ] (http://www.java9countdown.xyz/))

 ## Contents